 So, you may be wondering why I start with stress relief first.

-The truth is – sometimes that’s all a baby needs at night.
+The truth is – that may be all you need to soothe teething baby at night.

 I don’t want to give any extra medication (even the natural ones!) if all my baby really needs is some help calming down.

 After each of the above steps, I wait and observe to see if she’s ready to go back to sleep.

 It took me awhile to get this pattern down and figure out that calming the stress sometimes was all that needed to happen.

 It’s also hard to know for certain if it’s really teething pain that’s bothering them.
 I don’t want to give baby teething remedies if it’s not the problem.